tbensky/physgl/README.md

 # PhysGL layuout

-When starting PhysGL for your intendend audience, you might want certain windows hidden.
-You may for example, want the code window to not appear.
+When starting PhysGL for your intendend audience, you might want to hide certain windows.
+You may for example, want not want the code window to appear.
 You can control such things in the following manner:

 1. Go to one of your PhysGL projects
 1. Get a share link for it